chrisjpatty/react-dragtastic/README.md

 - `data`: Data from the `data` property of the `<Draggable/>` which is currently active. `null` if not dragging.
 - `type`: The type of the component being currently dragged. `null` if not dragging.

+## Troubleshooting

+#### My Droppables aren't working!

+- You most likely need to set `pointer-events: none` in the css of your `DragComponent`.
+This allows droppables to receive drop events when the user's pointer is directly on top of the DragComponent as it is being dragged.
+This property is [well supported](https://caniuse.com/#feat=pointer-events).

 ## Coming Soon

 - A project website with live examples.